 Series A in 2006

-PropertyBridge, Inc. specializes in electronic payment services tailored for the residential real estate management sector.
-Founded in 2003 and based in Oakland, California, the company offers its PropertyBridge Payments Platform, which includes various modules like Lease-Up, Rent, and Collection designed for property management companies.
-Its services accommodate a range of payment methods, including credit and debit cards, automated clearing house transactions, check scanning, cash payments, online bank bill payments, and lockbox services.
-PropertyBridge caters to a diverse clientele, including multifamily property managers, student housing administrators, utility billing providers, and managers of condominiums, homeowner associations, single-family properties, and parking facilities.
-As of 2007, PropertyBridge operates as a subsidiary of Moneygram International Inc.
+PropertyBridge, founded in 2003 and headquartered in Oakland, California, specializes in electronic payment services tailored to the residential real estate management sector.
+It offers the PropertyBridge Payments Platform, featuring modules for lease-up, rent, and collection payments.
+The platform supports various payment types including credit/debit cards, ACH, check scanning, cash payments, online bank bill payments, and lockbox services.
+Its clients comprise multifamily property managers/owners, student housing administrators, utility billing providers, condo/homeowner associations, single-family property managers, and parking facility managers.
+As of 2007, PropertyBridge operates as a subsidiary of MoneyGram International Inc.